 The music industry has always been ahead of the game.
 Musicians and bands regularly reinvent themselves; their image, their sound, their line up.
 Staying current has become more important then ever, in this era of tiktok, social media and instant news.
 And musicians have always been pretty good at reinvention and staying current- take Madonna, for example.

 One of the great challenges of the recent lockdowns has been missing out on live events – especially live music.
-The loss of gigs, festivals and concerts has been deeply felt.
+The loss of gigs, festivals and concerts has been deeply felt and the pandemic has had a huge impact on the music industry.
 But happily, VR has been coming to the rescue!
 Musicians and artists are beginning to see the possibilities of working with VR to stay ahead of the game, keep connecting with their fans despite restrictions and keep performing.

 Last year, the Dutch rock band Within Temptation were due to headline the O2 in London when the pandemic struck.
 The date got postponed more than once because of limitations of social distancing and travel limitations.
 So, what to do?
 Why, do the gig virtually of course!